crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <!-- markdownlint-disable MD033 -->
 <h2 id="context">Context</h2>

 Back in 2016 I was part of a team developing an e-care web application using SAP Hybris platform for an European telco.
 Among many other things, I was tasked with the initial deployment to the UAT environment which was supposed to be promoted to production as soon as the client would have validated that particular release.
-The web application was running in a Tomcat cluster made out of 8 or 9 Linux servers which I was able to access via SSH only, thus in order to investigate any issue occurring on that particular environment, I had to use CLI and run specific Linux commands in order to search for relevant lines of text found inside application log files - if I remember correctly, we were using [less](https://man7.org/linux/man-pages/man1/less.1.html) command.
+The web application was running in a Tomcat cluster made out of 8 or 9 Linux servers which I was able to access via SSH only, thus in order to investigate any issue occurring on that particular environment, I had to run specific Linux commands inside the console to search for relevant lines of text found inside application log files - if I remember correctly, we were using [less](https://man7.org/linux/man-pages/man1/less.1.html) command.
 One of my colleagues had a MacBook Pro and with the help of [iterm2](https://iterm2.com/) he was able to split his window into one pane per server and run each command against all of them at the same time; unfortunately for me, I was using a laptop running Windows, so I had to open one console per server and run each command inside each console which was a very time consuming and error prone activity.
 There were two particular issues with this approach (beside lack of productivity due to dealing with multiple consoles): any real-time investigation was limited by Linux CLI support for searching text files and when any more offline advanced investigation was needed, we had to ask the client IT department to send us specific log files and use a text editor like [Notepad++](https://notepad-plus-plus.org/) to search across several files.
 These issues are direct consequences of employing [unstructured logging](#unstructured-logging) when dealing with application events.